-Let me begin by stating that I have extensive experience as an angler and guide in trout fishing, which includes experience using corn as bait for trout in various conditions and for both wild and stocked trout.
+Let me begin by stating that I have extensive experience as an angler and guide in trout fishing, which includes testing many different types of bait over 37 years.
+I also have experience using corn as bait for trout in various conditions for wild and stocked trout.

-In this article, I will share my honest opinions about trout fishing with corn with my real-life experience and comparisons of fishing with corn for trout versus other baits.
-I will also provide some valuable insights to help you catch more trout with corn and other baits.
+I will share my honest opinions about trout fishing with corn-based on my real-life experience and comparisons of fishing with corn for trout versus other baits.

 Corn As Bait For Trout?

-Corn that you eat can be used as bait for stocked trout and wild trout and some anglers use it when fishing for trout.
+Corn that you eat can be used as bait for stocked and wild trout.

 Corn can become even more effective for trout when combined with other attractants or scents.

 Despite their reputation for being intelligent, trout are opportunistic feeders and will often put all kinds of objects in their mouths that are not edible.
 Corn is no exception.

 The faster the water, the faster the trout needs to make a split decision and grab things; therefore, corn may be effective in faster water.

 While other articles and anglers may praise the effectiveness of corn as a trout bait, it’s important to note that I’ve caught trout on candy, bubble gum, marshmallows, string, tinfoil, sponge, bark, paper, and even a piece of styrofoam ripped off a coffee cup.
 But that doesn’t mean any of these should be used for bait.